 The Company is currently engaged in the development of therapeutics to fight cancer, specifically solid tumors.
 The Company currently does not have any commercial products and has not yet generated any revenues from its business.
 The Company currently does not anticipate that it will generate any revenues from the sale or licensing of any of its product candidates during the 12 months from the date these financial statements are issued.
 The Company has incurred a net loss of \$123.6 million for the year ended December 31, 2018 and used \$101.2 million of cash in its operating activities during the year ended December 31, 2018.
 In January 2018, the Company closed an underwritten public offering of 15,000,000 shares of the Company's common stock at a public offering price of \$11.50 per share, before underwriting discounts, which included 1,956,521 shares issued upon the exercise in full by the underwriter of its option to purchase additional shares at the public offering price less the underwriting discount.
-The net proceeds from the offering, after deducting the underwriting discounts, which included 3,300,000 shares of the Company's common stock at a public offering price of \$9.97 per share, before underwriting discount he exercise in full by the underwriter of its option to purchase additional shares issued upon the exercise in full by the underwriting discounts, which included 3,300,000 shares of the Company's common stock at a public offering price less the underwriting discount.
-The net proceeds from the offering shares at the public offering price less the underwriter of its option to purchase additional shares at the proceeds from the exercise in full by the underwriter of its option to purchase additional shares at the public offering expenses payable by the Company, were \$162.0 million.
-On October 17, 2018, the Company completed an underwriting discount.
-The net proceeds from the offering price of \$9.97 per share, before underwriting discounts, which included 3,300,000 shares issued upon the exercise in f
+The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by the Company, were \$162.0 million.
+On October 17, 2018, the Company completed an underwritten public offering of 25,300,000 shares of the Company's common stock at a public offering price of \$9.97 per share, before underwriting discounts, which included 3,300,000 shares issued upon the exercise in full by the underwriter of its option to purchase additional shares at the public offering price less the underwriting discount.
+The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by the Company, were \$236.7 million.
+As of December 31, 2018, the Company had \$82.2 million of cash and cash equivalents and \$386.4 million in short-term investments.